Chapter 1: What Is Computation?

 Layers of Abstraction

-Between the raw logic gates and the apps on your phone lies a tower of abstraction layers:
+Between the raw logic gates and the apps on your phone lies a tower of abstraction layers, each hiding the complexity of the layers beneath:

 2. Logic gates.
-Transistors wired together to perform AND, OR, NOT, and so on.
+Transistors wired together to perform AND, OR, NOT, and other operations, as we discussed in the previous section.

 3. Functional units.
-Gates assembled into adders, multipliers, comparators, and memory cells.
+Gates assembled into adders, multipliers, comparators, and memory cells - the building blocks of a processor.

 5. Operating system.
 Software that manages hardware resources and provides a stable platform for applications.

 6. Applications.
-The programs you actually interact with - web browsers, games, messaging apps.
+The programs you actually interact with - web browsers, games, messaging apps, scientific simulations.

-Each layer hides the complexity of the layers beneath it.
+Each layer provides a clean interface to the layer above while hiding enormous internal complexity.
 When you write a text message, you do not think about transistors.
 When an operating system schedules tasks, it does not think about individual logic gates.
 This principle of abstraction is what makes it possible for humans to build systems of staggering complexity without drowning in details.

 The Stored-Program Concept

 The great intellectual leap that created modern computing was the realization that instructions and data are both just sequences of bits and can be stored in the same memory.
-This is the stored-program concept, articulated by John von Neumann in his famous 1945 draft report on the EDVAC computer (though the idea had many contributors, including Alan Turing and the builders of the earlier ENIAC).
+This is the stored-program concept, articulated by John von Neumann in his 1945 draft report on the EDVAC computer (though the idea had many contributors, including Alan Turing, J. Presper Eckert, and John Mauchly).

-Key Idea.
 In a stored-program computer, both the instructions (the program) and the data live in the same memory.
-This means a computer can modify its own program, load new programs without rewiring, and treat programs as data to be analyzed and transformed.
+This means a computer can load new programs without rewiring, modify its own program at runtime, and even treat programs as data to be analyzed and transformed.

-1. Fetch the next instruction from memory (the address is tracked by a special register called the program counter).
+1. Fetch: read the next instruction from memory.
+A special register called the program counter tracks which instruction comes next.

-2. Decode the instruction to figure out what operation to perform and which data to use.
+2. Decode: interpret the instruction to determine what operation to perform and which data to use.

-3. Execute the operation - perhaps adding two numbers, comparing values, or jumping to a different instruction.
+3. Execute: carry out the operation - perhaps adding two numbers, comparing values, or jumping to a different instruction address.

-4. Store the result back into a register or memory, and advance the program counter.
+4. Store: write the result back to a register or memory, and advance the program counter.

 That is it.
-Every computation your computer has ever performed - every web page rendered, every email sent, every video decoded - is the result of this fetch-decode-execute cycle running at extraordinary speed.
+Every computation your computer has ever performed - every web page rendered, every email sent, every video decoded - is the result of this cycle running at extraordinary speed.
+A modern processor can complete billions of these cycles per second, with a clock speed typically measured in gigahertz (GHz), where 1 GHz means one billion cycles per second.

 1.5 What Makes a Problem "Hard"?

-Now suppose the list is sorted alphabetically.
-You can use binary search: open the list to the middle, check whether your target comes before or after, and eliminate half the list in one step.
-Repeat, and you find the name in about $\log_2 n$ steps.
-That is $O(\log n)$ time - astonishingly efficient.
-A sorted phone book with a million names requires only about 20 comparisons.
+• Sorted list: You can use binary search: open to the middle, check whether your target comes before or after, and eliminate half the remaining names.
+Repeat, and you find the answer in about $\log_2 n$ steps.
+That is $O(\log n)$ time - extraordinarily efficient.
+A sorted phone book with a million entries requires only about 20 comparisons.

 Easy Problems: The Class P

-Many important problems can be solved in polynomial time - meaning the number of steps grows as some fixed power of the input size, like $O(n)$, $O(n^2)$, or $O(n^3)$.
-These problems form the complexity class called P (for "polynomial").
-Sorting a list, finding the shortest route on a map, multiplying two numbers, searching a database - all are in P. For problems in P, bigger inputs mean more work, but the growth is tame enough that computers can handle impressively large instances.
+Many important problems can be solved in polynomial time - meaning the number of steps grows as some fixed power of the input size, such as $O(n)$, $O(n^2)$, or $O(n^3)$.
+These problems form the complexity class called P (for "polynomial time").
+Examples include:

-Key Idea.
-The class P contains problems solvable in polynomial time - problems where the work grows manageably as the input gets bigger.
+The class P contains problems solvable in polynomial time - problems where the computational work grows manageably as the input gets bigger.
 These are the problems we consider "efficiently solvable" by classical computers.

-Now consider a different kind of problem: a jigsaw puzzle.
-Putting it together might take a long time, but if someone hands you a completed puzzle, you can verify it is correct almost instantly - just check that all pieces fit.
-Many important problems share this property: hard to solve, but easy to check.
+Now consider a different kind of problem.
+Imagine someone hands you a jigsaw puzzle with 10,000 pieces.
+Assembling it from scratch might take days.
+But if someone hands you a completed puzzle, you can verify it is correct almost instantly - just check that all pieces fit and the picture is complete.
+Many important problems share this asymmetry: hard to solve, but easy to check.

-The class NP (nondeterministic polynomial) contains all problems where a proposed solution can be verified in polynomial time, even if finding that solution might take much longer.
-Every problem in P is automatically in NP (if you can solve it quickly, you can certainly verify a solution quickly), but NP also contains problems for which no fast solving algorithm is known.
+The class NP (nondeterministic polynomial time) contains all problems where a proposed solution can be verified in polynomial time, even if finding that solution might take much longer.
+Every problem in P is automatically in NP (if you can solve it quickly, you can certainly verify quickly), but NP also contains problems for which no fast solving algorithm is known.

 The P vs NP Question